raybishun/selfstudy/docker/000_docker_installation_on_centos.md

 ### Now let's add a regular to the docker user group (so you're not running via sudo)
 1. sudo usermod -a -G docker ray_so
-- sudo usermod -aG docker ray_so
+1. OR sudo usermod -aG docker ray_so
-2. exit (best practice to logout out, i.e. verify env variables work as expected)
+1. exit (best practice to logout out, i.e. verify env variables work as expected)
-3. docker run hello-world (should now run w/o sudo)
+1. docker run hello-world (should now run w/o sudo)

 # Automated Installation of Docker on CentOS